symfony-cmf/Routing/README.md

 mappings makes the DI container inject the respective resolver into the DoctrineRouter.

-The possible mappings are:
+The possible mappings are (in order of precedence):
+* (Explicit controller): If there is a _controller set in getRouteDefaults(), it is used and no resolver is asked.
+* Explicit Template: requires the route document to return a 'template' parameter in getRouteDefaults.
+The configured generic controller is returned by the resolver.
-* Alias: requires the route document to return a 'type' value in getRouteDefaults()
+* Controller by alias: requires the route document to return a 'type' value in getRouteDefaults()
-* Class: requires the route document to have a reference content, the class name is the class of that content document.
+* Controller by class: requires the route document to return an object for getRouteContent().
+The content document is checked for being instanceof the class names in the map and if matched that controller is returned.
+    Instanceof is used instead of direct lookup to work with proxy classes.
+* Template by class: requires the route document to return an object for getRouteContent().
+This will set the 'template' value in the $defaults array for the configured generic controller.

-* TODO: redirect controller
+* **TODO**: redirect controller to send a redirection (i.e. short urls)
-* TODO: explicit template and content
-* TODO: template_by_class
-* TODO: generic controller with output directed by annotations?
+* **TODO**: generic controller with output directed by annotations instead of explicit template?

 If the route returns a field '_controller' in getRouteDefaults, this router is used.